Swab throat too when using rapid COVID test, Israel's Health Ministry says | Health

 On Israeli Army Radio, Sharon Alroy-Preis, Israel's public health chief, said antigen tests, used widely in the country, are less sensitive than PCR tests in detecting illness.
 "In order to increase their sensitivity we will from now on recommend swabbing the throat and the nose.
 It's not what the manufacturer instructs but we are instructing this," she said.

 The ministry later issued guidelines which said a swab should be taken from the throat and then from one nostril.
-The Health Ministry did not immediately respond when asked if it had checked whether throat swabs using nasal test kits worked and whether it had sought advice from the manufacturers.
+"It has the potential to improve the reliability of the test," Salman Zarka, Israel's pandemic-response coordinator told a news conference, adding that the ministry would release a video showing how to use the new method.

-Rhenium, one of the Israeli importers of antigen kits said that the Health Ministry had not consulted with it before issuing the new guidelines and that the tests, not checked by the company for throat swabs, were intended for nasal swabs.
-Sheba Medical Center's Gili Regev-Yochay said that the coupling of nasal and throat swabs "would likely increase sensitivity" and that an ongoing study was looking at the combination.
+Zarka said the ministry had spoken with companies supplying the test kits before issuing the new recommendation.
+Rhenium, one of the Israeli importers of antigen kits said earlier the Health Ministry had not consulted with it before issuing the new guidelines and that the tests, not checked by the company for throat swabs, were intended for nasal swabs.

-MORE THAN ONE TEST With Omicron pushing daily infection cases to record highs, Israel's testing centres have been struggling, prompting health officials to prioritise risk groups for PCR testing and to trust younger, vaccinated people to test at home if exposed to a carrier.
+MORE THAN ONE TEST With Omicron pushing daily infection cases to record highs, health officials have prioritised risk groups for PCR testing and trusted younger, vaccinated people to test at home if exposed to COVID-19.

-Alroy-Preis said that when exposed to a carrier, people should take more than one test or at least wait three days after exposure before testing with rapid kits.
-Some infectious disease experts have advocated throat swabbing with antigen tests because people can already transmit Omicron to others when it has infected their throat and saliva but before the virus reaches their nose.
+Alroy-Preis said that when exposed to a carrier, people should take more than one test or wait three days after exposure before testing with rapid kits.
+Some infectious disease experts have advocated throat swabbing with antigen tests because people can transmit Omicron to others when the virus has infected their throat and saliva but not yet reached their nose.

 Throat swabs, it said, "if used incorrectly, can cause harm to the patient".
-Israel has confirmed around 1.5 million infections since the pandemic began, and more than 8,000 deaths.
-Around 60% of its 9.4 million population is fully vaccinated, Health Ministry data shows.
+Israel has confirmed around 1.5 million infections since the pandemic began, and more than 8,000 deaths, and says around 60% of its 9.4 million population is now fully vaccinated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)